loopj/home-assistant-vantage/README.md

 Additionally, color loads connected to a Vantage DMX or DMX/DALI Gateway will appear as lights in Home Assistant.

+By default, lights turn on instantly to 100% brightness without ramping.
+If you'd like to change this behavior, you can use Home Assistant's [light profiles](https://www.home-assistant.io/integrations/light/#default-turn-on-values) feature.

 ### Switches

 Vantage *Load* objects labeled as *Relay* or *Motor* will appear as switches in Home Assistant.
 If you have a relay or motor load that you'd like to show up as a different type of entity, you can use the [change device type of a switch](https://www.home-assistant.io/integrations/switch_as_x/) integration.